 If the scent of homemade donuts doesn't get you…then you are clearly superhuman.
 Grab a donut and play a round of Pumpkin Bowling before hopping on the hayride to pick your future jack-o-lantern while taking in the view of majestic Mt.
 Hood.
 There's still tons of fun waiting for the little ones who can explore the adventure park, ride the pig train, and make their own Dirt Babies topped with green grassy hair.
 Got a special occasion ahead?
 Rent out the event space for a birthday party or family get together.

 Open the last week of September through Halloween (and then again for Christmas tree season), Plumper Pumpkin Patch is named after the plumper pumpkins grown on the farm.
 Pick a plumper pumpkin (say that five times fast) and then head over to the play area to cruise through the tube slides and squirm around in the grain jump.
-On the weekends take part in pumpkin flinging, train rides, face painting and pumpkin croquet.
+On the weekends enjoy the pumpkin cannon, train rides, and face painting.